institution/mpskit/README.md

 Notes
 -----

-* While modifying unpacked png files use only colors already existing in the image
+* While modifying unpacked png files use only colors from corresponding palette (.pal.png file)
 * Use "mdat" for MESSAGES.DAT and "rdat" for other .DAT files

 License